rtkwlf/bmx/README.md

 | factor | `(push,token:software:totp)` | `-` | The desired multi-factor authentication factor-type to use. |
 | input | `(console,applescript,always_applescript)` | `console` | The intended behaviour for requesting user input.
 See (docs/input.md)[docs/input.md] |

-### Project Scoped Configurations

-A project configuration scope can be defined by creating a `.bmx` file anywhere in your project's directory structure.
-When running BMX in the folder with a `.bmx` file or in any folder nested beneath a `.bmx` file, BMX will walk up the hierarchy until it finds a `.bmx` file and overlay the configuration with the user scoped configuration file `~/.bmx/config`.
-Note that you must enable this feature with `allow_project_configs=true` in the user configuration file.

 ## Versioning

 BMX is maintained under the [Semantic Versioning guidelines](http://semver.org/).